circonus/docs/content/circonus/on-premises/roles-services/web-db.md

     * When the new primary completes its failover, the file `/wdb/pgdata/9.2/recovery.conf` will be renamed to "`recovery.done`".
     * After the renaming occurs, you can delete the `failover.now` file, if it is still present.
+    * **If performing this failover as part of a multi-datacenter failover operation, stop here and return to the [datacenter failover](/circonus/on-premises/datacenter-failover/) steps.**
  1. Run Hooper on the **new primary** to ensure any configuration customizations are applied: `/opt/circonus/bin/run-hooper -m`, restarting the database if directed.
 Hooper will show the names and locations of